ipv6 filtering

 Benefits of IPFIX Big Data:

-By analyzing IPFIX Big Data, organizations comprehensively understand their network’s behavior.
+Advanced Network Monitoring: Organizations comprehensively understand their network behavior by analyzing IPFIX Big Data.
 This allows for proactive monitoring, rapid detection of anomalies, and improved security incident response.
 Additionally, IPFIX Big Data enables the identification of network bottlenecks, performance optimization, and capacity planning.

 Challenges and Considerations: